chrisemezue/Igbo-Speech-Dataset/README.md

 # Igbo-Speech-Dataset
-This is a project to include Igbo in the CommonVoice platform
+This is a project to curate speech dataset for Igbo using the [Common Voice](https://commonvoice.mozilla.org/ig) platform.